-For the past few seasons, Billy served as a hockey analyst/reporter for The NHL Network, as well as the MSG Network in New York.
-Billy also served as an analyst/reporter on Versus' NHL broadcasts.
+Previously, Billy served as an analyst for The NHL Network, as well as MSG Network in New York.
+Billy was also an analyst/reporter on Versus' NHL broadcasts for six seasons.
 During the 2010-2011 season, Billy was between the benches for the 2011 World Junior Championships.
 Also, while working as a college hockey analyst for the Big Ten Network, he worked “The Big Chill” at the University of Michigan.
 This game was played outdoors at the school’s football stadium and set a record for the number of fans at a hockey game.
 Billy also was a regular on MSG Network’s Hockey Night Live studio show and served as a regular co-host on NHL Live, airing on SiriusXM Radio and NHL Network.

-Billy was the television analyst for the New York Islanders from 2006 to 2010.
+Billy was the game analyst for the New York Islanders on MSG from 2006 to 2010.
 He was awarded a New York Emmy for Outstanding Sports Analyst for the 2006/2007 season.
-Prior to joining the Islanders, Billy served as the radio analyst for the Atlanta Thrashers.
+Prior to joining the Islanders, Billy served as the radio analyst for the Atlanta Thrashers while also contributing regularly to their TV broadcasts.

-Billy also served as the reporter for NHL Radio in between the benches for the 2009 Winter Classic at Wrigley Field, and was part of the crew that covered the Stanley Cup Semi-Finals and Finals for NHL Radio in 2007 and 2008.
+Billy also served for NHL Radio in between the benches at the 2009 Winter Classic at Wrigley Field, and was part of the crew that covered the Stanley Cup Semi-Finals and Finals for NHL Radio in 2007 and 2008.

 Billy has also served as an analyst for College Sports Television Network's (CSTV) “Friday Night Hockey" game of the week.